Enormous 7.2-inch display

 With all that said, there’s definitely a niche market for the Mate 20 X. It’s the closest a phablet has come to balancing both the usability of a smartphone and a truly tablet-like screen so far.

-I already know I’ll miss that colossal display as soon as I pick up a regular-sized smartphone, even if my pockets might be a little less sad to see it go.
+I miss the colossal display every time I pick up a regular-sized smartphone, but my pockets are definitely a little happier.

 What do you think of our Huawei Mate 20 X review?
 Let us know your thoughts on the giant phablet in the comments.